If you or your child has a neurological condition, it can affect the way they communicate.

 Speech therapy treatments for aphasia can help.

-Dysarthria affects your ability to communicate as well, but it’s related to weakness in the muscles you used to speak, rather than the part of the brain that controls them.
+Dysarthria affects your ability to communicate as well, but it’s related to weakness in the muscles you used to speak instead of the part of the brain that controls them.

 That said, it can affect your speech in similar ways – it’s just the cause that’s different.
 Symptoms include: